AdobeDocs/commerce-learn.en/help/api-mesh/installing-aio-mesh-plugin.md

 ---

-# Get started with API Mesh
+# Install Adobe IO and API Mesh plugin

 Before we start, there are a few things we need to setup.
+First we need to ensure we have the Adobe IO command line interface setup.
+Next we need to ensure that the API Mesh plugin is configured in each environment.

 ## Install AIO and Mesh plugin